actiquest-dev/actiquest.github.io/membria/kcg-architect.md

 ---

-## 6.Cost Optimization: Transaction Batching on Peaq
+## 6: Cost Optimization: Transaction Batching on Peaq

 [cite_start]The Membria architecture, inspired by the principles of SpiralOS, incorporates transaction batching as a core feature to optimize network traffic and reduce operational costs on the Peaq network[cite: 134].